 Surrounding Cardiff Castle, the city merges historic architecture with modern development.
 The buildings around Cathays Park are Victorian or Edwardian Baroque and now contain many of the cities Government buildings, civic centre and the National Museum and Gallery of Wales.
 It was in this period throughout the 1800s that Cardiff’s population boomed as a result of the industrial revolution and resulting coal industry.
 Welsh coal, mined in the South Wales mountains, was funneled down the narrow valleys via railway to the Cardiff’s port where it was distributed worldwide.
 By 1905 Cardiff was home to the second largest port in the world and by 1955 the city, which now had the largest population in Wales, was pronounced the Welsh capital.

-This Victorian glory period of the city has left some marvelous and intriguing souvenirs of Cardiff’s industrial heritage and the vast wealth that came with it.
-At Cardiff Bay, The Coal Exchange is noted as the site of the signing of the first million dollar cheque whilst at Cardiff Castle and Castell Coch ancient castles were renovated by rich coal barons in opulent gothic revival masterpieces which include the stunning Clock Tower, Beauchamp Tower and Castle Apartments.
+This Victorian glory period of the city has left some marvellous and intriguing souvenirs of Cardiff’s industrial heritage and the vast wealth that came with it.
+At Cardiff Bay, The Coal Exchange is noted as the site of the signing of the first million dollar cheque whilst at Cardiff Castle and Castell Coch ancient castles were renovated by rich coal barons in opulent Gothic revival masterpieces which include the stunning Clock Tower, Beauchamp Tower and Castle Apartments.
 For a wider view of the history of Wales, Cardiff is also home to the Museum of Welsh Life.

-Following the closure of the South Wales coalmines throughout the 1980s Caridff did face decline, but the city has since reinvented itself as the commercial, political and cultural centre for Wales.
+Following the closure of the South Wales coalmines throughout the 1980s Cardiff did face decline, but the city has since reinvented itself as the commercial, political and cultural centre for Wales.
 The city’s Cardiff Bay area is a prime example, home to chic waterside cafes, restaurants and bars which rub shoulders with the stunning Welsh Millennium Centre Theatre and the Senedd Building home of Wales’ devolved political powers: the National Assembly for Wales.
 Nearby sports and activities centres have sprung up including the Principality Stadium which was Britain’s largest sports venue upon its completion in 1999.
-As recently as 2010 the new St David’s Centre retail development, located in the heart of the city, has finalized Cardiff’s transformation into a leading commercial and cultural centre in Britain.
+As recently as 2010 the new St David’s Centre retail development, located in the heart of the city, has finalised Cardiff’s transformation into a leading commercial and cultural centre in Britain.
 Certainly, Cardiff should not to be missed on any tour of the UK and Wales.

-Experience all that is great about Britain on the ultimate tour of England, Scotland and Wales.
+A Great Britain driving tour - experience all that is great about Britain on the ultimate tour of England, Scotland and Wales.
 See it all, from the thriving capital cities of London, Edinburgh and Cardiff to the remote Scottish Highlands, tranquil Lake District and spectacular Snowdonia National Park.
 Along the way you’ll experience diverse cultures and histories and see world-famous landmarks including Stonehenge, the Roman Baths, Cardiff Castle, the Cotswolds, Hadrian’s Wall, Loch Ness and Edinburgh Castle.View this tour